Content

 Prefer a shorter healing time

-Want to avoid invasive surgery
+Want to avoid an invasive procedure

 Can afford a more costly surgery